Oneflow-Inc/oneflow/docs/source/fx.rst

 from it, do some modifications, and return a new :class:`oneflow.nn.Module`.
-You should think of the :class:`oneflow.nn.Module` that your FX transform returns as identical to a regular :class:`oneflow.nn.Module` -- you can pass it to another FX transform, or you can run it.
+You should think of the :class:`oneflow.nn.Module` that your FX transform returns as identical to a regular :class:`oneflow.nn.Module` -- you can pass it to another FX transform or other IR in oneflow, or you can run it.
 Ensuring that the inputs and outputs of your FX transform are a :class:`oneflow.nn.Module` will allow for composability.

 .. note::